Completeness of Kozen's Axiomatization for the Modal mu-Calculus: A Simple Proof

 Here, $\Diamond \Phi$ denotes the set $\{ \Diamond \varphi \mid \varphi \in \Phi\}$, and as always, we use the convention that $\bigvee\emptyset := \bot$ and $\bigwedge\emptyset := \top$.
 The symbol $\triangledown$ is called the \textit{cover modality}. \end{Definition}

 \begin{Remark}\normalfont Note that the both the ordinary diamond $\Diamond$ and the ordinary box $\square$ can be expressed in term of cover modality and the disjunction:

 Therefore, without loss of generality we restrict ourselves to using only $\triangledown$ instead of $\Diamond$ and $\square$.
 Hereafter, we exclusively use cover modality notation instead of ordinal modal notation; thus \textit{if not otherwise mentioned, all formulas are assumed to be using this new constructor}.
-Moreover, the concepts from Section \ref{sec: the modal mu-calculus} such as the well-named formula and the alternation depth extend to formulas using this modality. \end{Remark}
+Moreover, syntactic concepts such as the well-named formula and the alternation depth extend to formulas using this modality. \end{Remark}